List of Euphoria characters: Rue Bennett

-Rue was born on September 14, 2001, 3 days after 9/11.
-At the time of the first season, she is a recovering teenage drug addict who is fresh out of rehab and struggling to find her place in the world.
+Ruby "Rue" Bennett was born on September 14, 2001, three days after 9/11.
+She is a recovering teenage drug addict who is fresh out of rehab and struggling to find her place in the world.
 Sarcastic and introverted, she serves as the narrator for the series.
-She lives with her mom and sister.
+In the first season, she lives with her mom and sister.
 Her dad died from cancer before the start of the series.
-She is best friends with Lexi, having known her since preschool.
-The plot of the first season mainly revolves around her relationship with Jules.
-The second season finds her continuing to struggle with addiction as she becomes involved with drug trafficking, and enters an official relationship with Jules.
+She is childhood friends with Lexi, and develops a romantic relationship with Jules.
+The second season finds her continuing to struggle with addiction as she becomes involved with drug trafficking for Laurie and enters an official relationship with Jules.
+In the third season, Rue is indebted to Laurie and is working as a drug mule to pay off her debt.
+She no longer lives with her mother or sister, maintains a friendship with Lexi, but has grown away from Jules.
+Alamo Brown, a local crime boss who operates strip clubs and partakes in arms trafficking, frees Rue from her debt to Laurie by employing her himself.
+She reconnects with Jules but is busted by the DEA, and agrees to work with them to avoid going to jail herself.
+At the end of the third season, Rue is poisoned by Alamo as revenge for working with the DEA, and she dies by fentanyl overdose on Ali's couch.

-Alexis "Lexi" Howard
+Lexi Howard

-Maude Apatow stars as Lexi, Cassie's sister.
+Maude Apatow stars as Lexi, Rue's childhood best friend.